 “If we do see the tariffs removed, that's saying, ‘OK, China must be agreeing to things or we must be right there,'” said Ben Phillips, chief investment officer at EventShares.
 “That’s why the market is looking at tariffs as the bellwether to a trade deal.”

-China’s Ministry of commerce said Thursday that its negotiators were in “close communication” with their American counterparts ahead of the new round of tariffs, but gave no indication whether the trade talks were making progress.
+China’s Ministry of Commerce said Thursday that its negotiators were in “close communication” with their American counterparts ahead of the new round of tariffs.
+A spokesman gave no indication whether the trade talks were making progress.

-Uncertainty over trade has been the biggest wildcard for stocks this year.
-The longstanding conflict has hurt manufacturing around the world and caused U.S. businesses to hold back on making investments.
-The saving grace for the economy has been a strong job market and consumer spending.
+Uncertainty over trade has been the biggest wildcard for stocks this year, hurting manufacturing around the world and causing U.S. businesses to hold back on making investments.
+The saving grace for the U.S. economy has been a strong job market and consumer spending.

 Speculation that the world’s two biggest economies could be close to reaching an interim “Phase 1” trade agreement spurred investors on Thursday to move money into technology, industrial and other stock sectors that tend to do well when the economy is growing.

 “If we get a China trade deal, it’s probably going to catalyze another 12-plus months of growth in the U.S. and globally,” Phillips said.

 Banks helped lead the gains as bond prices fell, sending yields higher.
 Bank of America rose 3.1%.
 Higher yields allow banks to charge more lucrative interest rates on mortgages and other loans.
 The yield on the 10-year Treasury jumped to 1.90% from 1.79% late Wednesday.
 That’s an unusually large increase and signals more confidence in economic growth.

 Technology companies also made strong gains.
 The sector is one of the most sensitive to swings in trade because many of the companies rely on China for sales and supply chains.
 Cisco Systems climbed 3.1%.